Michaeluser/PKS_B-course/lab-practices/week-02/lp2.md

     |-----------------|------------------|
     | QR              |                  |

-5. Find the response corresponding to packet no. 908 and examine its contents:
+5. Find the response corresponding to packet no. 908 and examine L3 header (Help: check no. 922):

     a) Layer 2 header: